 "The only support we got was a kind of social worker person who visited us every month for three months...after that there was nothing.
-They said we could contact the post adoption team, but I found that when I do contact them they say there is nothing they can support with, they couldn't even help with the life story book".
+They said we could contact the post adoption team, but I found that when I do contact them they say there is nothing they can support with.
+They couldn't even help with the life story book".

-Similar views were echoed by other special guardians who recall having no contact with the local authority until being handed over to the post permanency team three months after the order was made.
-Another special guardian did have a social worker visit a few times in the six months post order but did not find the meetings resulted in any support: "... she sat there, and I was telling her the way he [child] was behaving - thinking I'd get support.
+Similar views were echoed by other special guardians who recalled having no contact with the local authority until their case was handed over to the post permanency team three months after the order was made.
+But even if the social worker did visit, the meetings were not necessarily perceived to be helpful.
+For example, a special guardian whose social worker visited a few times in the six months post order, did not find the meetings resulted in any support: "... she sat there, and I was telling her the way he [child] was behaving - thinking I'd get support.
 She just basically just listened to what I had to say and then said, 'thanks' and then she just left".
-One special guardian felt she was not prepared for being left on her own post-proceedings: "they never say 'once that child's placed with you, all communication stops'".
-Many special guardians felt they were left to their own devices after the proceedings ended despite feeling support services were needed.
+Another special guardian commented that she felt she had not been prepared to be left on her own post-proceedings: "they never say 'once that child's placed with you, all communication stops'".
+Many special guardians felt they were left to their own devices after the proceedings ended despite feeling that they needed support services.
 A few special guardians went on to access counselling and parenting courses of their own accord in order to support the placement.
-Other special guardians stressed the lack of communication from the local authority to check on the wellbeing of the child was concerning.
+Other special guardians stressed that the lack of communication from the local authority to check on the wellbeing of the child was concerning.